 6. LINE LOSS FACTOR CLASS

-6.1 The Primary EDNO shall use the Secondary NDNO’s Line Loss Factor Class Id (as defined in the MRA) description in Market Domain Data (as defined in the BSC) to enable the Primary NDNO to identify the voltage of connection of the Secondary NDNO’s Connectees and shall use the report outlined in Paragraph 2.3 to identify the voltage of the connection of the Secondary NDNO’s Distribution System to the Primary NDNO’s Distribution System, and shall notify the Secondary NDNO which of the Primary NDNO’s charges will be applied by the Primary NDNO in respect of each Connectee for the purposes of the Use of System Charges the Primary NDNO levies on the Secondary NDNO.
+6.1 Subject to paragraph 6.4, the Primary EDNO shall use the Secondary NDNO’s LLFC Id description contained in Market Domain Data (as defined in the BSC) to enable the Primary NDNO to identify the voltage of connection of the Secondary NDNO’s Connectees and shall use the report outlined in Paragraph 2.3 to identify the voltage of the connection of the Secondary NDNO’s Distribution System to the Primary NDNO’s Distribution System, and shall notify the Secondary NDNO which of the Primary NDNO’s charges will be applied by the Primary NDNO in respect of each Connectee for the purposes of the Use of System Charges the Primary NDNO levies on the Secondary NDNO.

-6.2 Where the Secondary NDNO introduces new Line Loss Factor Class Ids or changes the use of existing Line Loss Factor Class Ids, it shall (within 15 Working Days of the same being published in the Market Domain Data) notify the Primary NDNO of the new or changed Line Loss Factor Class Id.
+6.2 Where the Secondary NDNO introduces new LLFC Ids or changes the use of existing LLFC Ids, it shall (within 15 Working Days of the same being published in the Market Domain Data) notify the Primary NDNO of the new or changed LLFC Id.

-6.3 Where the Secondary NDNO has introduced new or changed Line Loss Factor Class Ids, the Secondary NDNO shall notify the Primary NDNO which of the Primary NDNO’s charges the Secondary NDNO believes should apply in respect of the affected Connectees.
+6.3 Where the Secondary NDNO has introduced new or changed LLFC Ids, the Secondary NDNO shall notify the Primary NDNO which of the Primary NDNO’s charges the Secondary NDNO believes should apply in respect of the affected Connectees.
 The Primary NDNO shall nevertheless apply the charges as it considers appropriate, but any dispute regarding invoices shall be determined in accordance with Schedule 4.

+6.4 Where a Secondary NDNO has UMS Connectees, the Secondary NDNO shall apply a LLFC Id that reflects the voltage of the Points of Connection on the Secondary NDNO’s Distribution System (as referred to in Paragraph 1.3) that provide the majority (i.e. more than 50%) of energised domestic connections on that Distribution System.
+Where no Points of Connection provide the majority of energised domestic connections, the Secondary NDNO and Primary NDNO shall negotiate in good faith to determine the LLFC Id that should most reasonably apply.

+6.5 The LLFC agreed pursuant to Paragraph 6.4 will be applied to the entire portfolio of UMS Connectees to the Secondary NDNOs Distribution System that are registered under the same Standard Settlement Configuration.

+6.6 The Primary NDNO shall have the right to review the data provided to it by the Secondary DNO pursuant to Paragraph 2.1 for the purpose of verifying the accuracy of the LLFC Id applied by the Secondary NDNO to its UMS Connectees.

 Wragge Lawrence Graham & Co LLP 18 February 2016